krazyjakee/nodot/README.md

 ![logo](logo.png)

-# Nodot
+# Nodot3D
-**A video game node library for Godot 4**
+**A 3D video game node library for Godot 4**

-## What is Nodot?
+## What is Nodot3D?

-Nodot is a 2D and 3D video game oriented collection of general purpose nodes for Godot 4.
+Nodot is a 3D video game oriented collection of general purpose nodes for Godot 4.
 The goal is to provide a set of nodes that can be used to rapidly create a wide variety of games.

 ---